"My heart was always in the blues and soul music

 Madness in the heart

 Bobby has returned to Prague two years after the Velvet Revolution.
 Thanks to his American passport doors would open everywhere.
 "Mainly in bars," he says laughing, and then continues quite seriously "I was like Alice in Wonderland, and it took me about three months to get used to this place.
 I began to notice flyers that would say something like ‘we want to work like in socialism but live as well as capitalists’.
 I knew that it wouldn’t have a happy end.
 I wouldn’t get a loan even to buy new strings in America, and here they give millions to everybody just like that.
 Then people go spending like mad, buying houses with swimming pools, and forget that they should build factories and give jobs to people first."
 Despite of all, Bobby remained here.
 He lived with his wife in Liberec for some time, and recently they relocated to Prague.
 He works as a music teacher, writes music and performs around the Czech Republic, Germany and Austria.
-He has recorded three albums already and has many plans for future projects.
+He has recorded four albums already and has many plans for future projects.
 Not even a serious illness, that threatened his life recently and forced him to pause in his activities for quite some time, has stopped him.
 "I had a brain stroke and inflammation of nerves.
 I was not able to move at all.
 I’ve got over it somehow, but anyway, the cure is for a long run.
 I have seen people in a hospital that would give up on it.
 It’s obvious, they will end up in bed again.
 They can’t move and lie there as a rotting cabbage.
 Even though I am not well, I’m still trying to realize my plans.
 The last three songs that I have recorded on my last album were done while on chair.
 Every time I think that I can’t go on, as if some light strikes me or what, I pull myself together and just keep going."
 If Bobby wins his fight with a disease, he plans to return to Berklee to get his degree so he can teach in American schools.
-And, with his mischievous smile, he discloses that when he’ll be over sixty he would still like to work in some place for at least ten years to make money for a comfortable retirement.
+And, with his mischievous smile, he discloses that when he’ll be over eighty he would still like to work in some place for at least ten years to make money for a comfortable retirement.
 Besides, he is already getting together a material for an album featuring his live recordings, and new ideas for "maybe one more good commercial record.
 And to be modest… because I like it, I would also love to make one jazz record with a big band.
 After that, I don’t care what comes next."